History of DOPS

 Through a generous donation in 2008, DOPS established a state-of-the-art EEG lab research facility, under the direction of Dr. Edward Kelly (psychologist & neuroscientist) and Dr. Ross Dunseath (electrical engineer).
 This facility, known as The Ray Westphal Neuroimaging Laboratory, includes an electromagnetically and acoustically shielded chamber, a high-quality commercial EEG data-acquisition system, and extensive software resources for analysis and modeling of multichannel physiological data.
 Within the lab setting, the researchers are studying Psychophysiological Studies of Altered States of Consciousness and Psi with the cooperation of especially gifted psi subjects.
 The term “psi” as used here denotes various kinds of anomalous interactions, not presently explainable in conventional scientific terms, between human individuals and physical effects in their environments.

 In 2016, UVA psychologist Dr. J. Kim Penberthy joined the Division of Perceptual Studies research faculty as the new Chester F. Carlson Professor of Psychiatry and Neurobehavioral Sciences.
 Dr. Penberthy brings with her extensive research in the area of meditation and mindfulness.
-She is especially interested in studying unusual and extraordinary experiences which have been reported by those individuals who may experience altered states as a result of engaging in deep meditation. in her research projects, Dr. Penberthy will be collaborating with the researchers in the Ray Westphal neuroimaging eeg laboratory to investigate the psycho-physiological correlates of altered states and extraordinary experiences.
+She is especially interested in studying unusual and extraordinary experiences which have been reported by those individuals who may experience altered states as a result of engaging in deep meditation.

 In the past, DOPS researchers conducted a large-scale survey project to identify a wide variety of spontaneous extraordinary experiences, with an emphasis on those relating to possible survival of conscious awareness after death such as apparitional experiences, and deathbed visions (visions seen by dying persons, and sometimes bystanders, at or near the moment of death).
 In addition to identifying cases and trying to improve the quality of evidence gathered for these phenomena, we are interested in learning more about the types of people who have such experiences and under what circumstances.
 If you have had an unusual experience or experiences along these lines that you would like to share with us, we would be most happy to hear about it/them.
 See Contacting Us for further information on how to submit an account of an experience.